Chico’s FAS (NYSE:CHS) Updates FY 2022 Earnings Guidance

 Chico’s FAS (NYSE:CHS – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $0.400-$0.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.480.
 The company issued revenue guidance of $2.09 billion-$2.12 billion, compared to the consensus revenue estimate of $2.09 billion.Chico’s FAS also updated its Q1 2022 guidance to $0.070-$0.110 EPS.

-Chico’s FAS (NYSE:CHS – Get Rating) last posted its quarterly earnings results on Tuesday, March 1st.
-The specialty retailer reported $0.09 earnings per share for the quarter, beating the consensus estimate of $0.05 by $0.04.
+Chico’s FAS (NYSE:CHS – Get Rating) last issued its earnings results on Tuesday, March 1st.
+The specialty retailer reported $0.09 EPS for the quarter, topping the Zacks’ consensus estimate of $0.05 by $0.04.
+The business had revenue of $496.26 million for the quarter, compared to analyst estimates of $498.00 million.
 Chico’s FAS had a net margin of 2.55% and a return on equity of 25.89%.
-The business had revenue of $496.26 million during the quarter, compared to analysts’ expectations of $498.00 million.
-During the same quarter in the prior year, the company posted ($0.36) EPS.
-On average, research analysts anticipate that Chico’s FAS will post 0.46 earnings per share for the current fiscal year.
+During the same period last year, the company posted ($0.36) earnings per share.
+On average, sell-side analysts expect that Chico’s FAS will post 0.46 EPS for the current fiscal year.

-In other news, insider Bonnie R. Brooks sold 200,000 shares of the business’s stock in a transaction on Wednesday, March 16th.
-The shares were sold at an average price of $4.28, for a total transaction of $856,000.00.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-2.80% of the stock is currently owned by insiders.
+In other Chico’s FAS news, insider Bonnie R. Brooks sold 200,000 shares of the firm’s stock in a transaction that occurred on Wednesday, March 16th.
+The shares were sold at an average price of $4.28, for a total value of $856,000.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+2.80% of the stock is owned by company insiders.

-Several institutional investors have recently added to or reduced their stakes in CHS.
-Sei Investments Co. bought a new position in Chico’s FAS in the 4th quarter valued at about $47,000.
-Virtu Financial LLC acquired a new stake in Chico’s FAS in the 4th quarter valued at about $60,000.
-LPL Financial LLC acquired a new stake in Chico’s FAS in the 4th quarter valued at about $62,000.
-Royal Bank of Canada lifted its stake in Chico’s FAS by 191.4% during the second quarter.
-Royal Bank of Canada now owns 10,258 shares of the specialty retailer’s stock valued at $67,000 after buying an additional 6,738 shares in the last quarter.
-Finally, Metropolitan Life Insurance Co NY lifted its stake in Chico’s FAS by 11.0% during the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 31,574 shares of the specialty retailer’s stock valued at $170,000 after buying an additional 3,138 shares in the last quarter.
-Institutional investors and hedge funds own 80.41% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in the business.
+Metropolitan Life Insurance Co NY lifted its stake in shares of Chico’s FAS by 11.0% during the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 31,574 shares of the specialty retailer’s stock worth $170,000 after buying an additional 3,138 shares during the period.
+Royal Bank of Canada lifted its stake in shares of Chico’s FAS by 191.4% during the second quarter.
+Royal Bank of Canada now owns 10,258 shares of the specialty retailer’s stock worth $67,000 after buying an additional 6,738 shares during the period.
+Credit Suisse AG raised its holdings in shares of Chico’s FAS by 32.3% during the fourth quarter.
+Credit Suisse AG now owns 36,321 shares of the specialty retailer’s stock worth $196,000 after purchasing an additional 8,859 shares during the last quarter.
+Legal & General Group Plc raised its holdings in shares of Chico’s FAS by 4.3% during the fourth quarter.
+Legal & General Group Plc now owns 258,890 shares of the specialty retailer’s stock worth $1,393,000 after purchasing an additional 10,600 shares during the last quarter.
+Finally, Virtu Financial LLC purchased a new position in shares of Chico’s FAS during the fourth quarter worth $60,000.
+Institutional investors own 80.41% of the company’s stock.

 Chico's FAS, Inc operates as an omnichannel specialty retailer of women's private branded casual-to-dressy clothing, intimates, and complementary accessories.
 It operates under the Chico's, White House Black Market (WHBM)and Soma brands.
 The Chico's brand primarily sells private branded clothing focusing on women with moderate to high household income levels.